“Can I get this over with?”

 Also, remember to use high-contrast colors to magnify specific elements of your popups, like your CTAs or background (or both).

-Benefit-driven images and urgency elements like timers will further catch the visitor’s attention.
+Benefit-driven images and urgency elements like timers will further catch the visitor’s attention and increase popup conversion rates.
 FOMO is real, so be sure to take advantage of it (but please, do it responsibly).

 Finally, make sure your popups show up on every device equally well.
 Test everything so that your visitors have a great shopping experience.